MegurineX/OSINT-Scanner/README.md

 ---

 ## 🤝 **Contributing**
 Feel free to contribute!
-Fork the repo, make changes, nad create a pull request.
+Fork the repo, make changes, and create a pull request.

 **•** **Author   :** MegurineX